• Skip to primary navigation

 When your AirPods stop charging or charge slowly, the chances are that one of these contact points has an issue or you are having a problem with the battery itself.

-If you consistently see an amber light instead even after charging overnight, it could mean that you are having charging issues with the device.
+With your AirPods in the case, the status light should show green.
+This means that it’s fully charged.
+If you consistently see an amber light instead, even after charging overnight, it could mean that you are having charging issues with the device.

-Check the charging cable.
+Check the Charging Cable

 Start by checking the charging cable that you are using to charge the AirPods.